Krupa3006/Timeseries-forecasting-stock-price-prediction-/README.md

 The project utilizes historical stock price data using yahoo finance api , available in the `data` directory.
 Feel free to use other dataset or replace it with your preferred stock data source.
 ## explore-notebooks
-Dive into the notebooks directory to find Jupyter notebooks  for in-depth analysis, visualizations, and experimentation.
+Dive into the notebooks directory to find Jupyter notebooks https://github.com/Krupa3006/Timeseries-forecasting-stock-price-prediction-.git  for in-depth analysis, visualizations, and experimentation.

+## trained-models
+Access pre-trained models in the models directory for direct use or further refinement.

+##Contribution
+Contributions and feedback are welcome!
+Whether you want to report issues, suggest improvements, or submit new features, please feel free to contact me @123krupajoshi@gmail.com.

+Happy & keep learning ......